holoviz/panel/doc/how_to/custom_components/custom_reactiveHTML.md

 ## Related Resources
-- Read the associated [Background > Building Custom Components](../../background/components/components_custom) for further explanation, including how to load external dependencies for your custom components.
+- Read the associated [Explanation > Building Custom Components](../../explanation/components/components_custom) for further explanation, including how to load external dependencies for your custom components.